Symoon07/socet-intro/systems/lab2/README.md

 First, decide on the interface for your accelerator.
 How many control/status/data registers does it need, and what do they do?
 Common things to provide registers for would be: input data, output data, a "control" register that selects what operation (if multiple) and tells the computation to start, and a status register to show that the computation is done.
 You will also need to define the offsets.
 For simplicity, make all your register start at multiples of 4 bytes (this is the size of a word for 32-bit).

 1. Navigate to `../AFT-dev/intro_systems_accelerator`.
 This is where you will implement your peripheral.
 If this folder does not exist, run `git pull --recurse-submodules` outside of the AFT-dev directory.
 2. Implement your peripheral in `src/intro_systems_accelerator.sv`.
 You will use `bus_protocol_if.peripheral_vital` interface to interact with the system bus.
 You can see the definition of that interface in `AFT-dev/bus-components/generic/bus_protocol_if/bus_protocol_if.sv`.
 This is very similar to the `memory_if` you used earlier in Digital Lab 3.
+There are multiple TODO comments inside the interface file. **You can ignore them.**
 3. Write a few test cases in `tb/tb_intro_systems_accelerator.sv` to test your design.
 You can build your design using the command `fusesoc --cores-root .. run --build --target sim socet:aft:intro_systems_accelerator`, and you can run it using `./build/socet_aft_intro_systems_accelerator_0.0.1/sim-verilator/Vtb_intro_systems_accelerator`.

 ### Step 2: Integrate into AFT-dev

 1. All of the boilerplate to integrate your design has already been added into the AFT-dev submodule
 2. Open `../AFT-dev/top_level/src/aftx07_mmap.vh`.

-What is the `INTRO` module's AHB index?
+> Question 2: What is the `INTRO` module's AHB index?
 What is it's "BASE" address (hint: look at `AHB_MAP`)?

-(Mark this as question 2 in your design log)
-3. Build AFT-dev, now with your peripheral implemented, using `build.sh`
+3. Build AFT-dev, now with your peripheral implemented, using `build.sh` in the top AFT-dev directory (`/AFT-dev/`).

 ### Step 3.
 Write a C driver for your accelerator